MCL Tear Alton, IL

 Diagnosing an MCL Tear in Alton, IL

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
-At Axes Physical Therapy, we provide complimentary injury screenings in Alton, IL.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
+At Axes Physical Therapy, we offer free injury screenings in Alton, IL.
 With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Alton, IL for MCL Tears